apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 On the B grid, the equations above are solved at the U point for the collocated u and v components (see figure :ref:`fig-Bgrid`).
 On the C grid, however, the two components are not collocated: the u component is at the E point while the v component is at the N point.

-The B grid spatial discretization is based on a variational method described in :cite:`Hunke02`.
+The B grid spatial discretization is based on a variational method described in :cite:`Hunke97,Hunke02`.
 A bilinear discretization is used for the stress terms
 :math:`\partial\sigma_{ij}/\partial x_j`,
 which enables the discrete equations to be derived from the continuous equations written in curvilinear coordinates.
 In this manner, metric terms associated with the curvature of the grid are incorporated into the discretization explicitly.
+Details pertaining to the spatial discretization are found in :cite:`Hunke02`

 On the C grid, however, a finite difference approach is used for the spatial discretization.
 The C grid discretization is based on :cite:`Bouillon09, Bouillon13, Kimmritz16`.